|

 • Where will you eat?
 Where will you work?
 Where will you lounge?

 In my first Sprinter, I had a convertible bed that turned into a couch/seating area during the day.
-I quickly realized I didn’t enjoy converting it every day, and it severely limited my storage options for gear.
+I quickly realized I didn’t enjoy converting it every day, and it severely limited storage options for gear.
 Since exploring the outdoors via hiking, biking, paddling, and more were the main reasons I bought a van in the first place, in my second (and now third) van, I chose to have a fixed platform bed with a large “garage” for gear storage underneath the bed.

 A woman lays on her van bed with the back doors open